naqiuddinihsan/utbmoc/README.md

 # utbmoc
-UTB Majlis Orientasi 2016 Checklist App
+A checklist app for fresher's orientation week Universiti Teknologi Brunei [UTB Majlis Orientasi 2016 Checklist App]

 Disclaimer:
 This app is not directly affiliated to Universiti Teknologi Brunei in any way.